 - Exercise.
 Physical therapy exercise after stroke isn’t just good for improving mobility after stroke.
 In one study, 89.9% of post-stroke pain patients saw significant pain relief after participating in 4 weeks of upper extremity aerobic exercise.

 - Electroacupuncture.
 When electrical stimulation is applied to acupuncture needles inserted into the body (electroacupuncture), it has been found to help relieve central neuropathy after stroke.

 - Deep-brain stimulation.
-This is an invasive, aggressive treatment that involves placing small electrodes deep within your brain to stimulation your central nervous system.
+This is an invasive, aggressive treatment that involves placing small electrodes deep within your brain to stimulate your central nervous system.
 One study called it an excellent treatment option for central post-stroke pain, although this would likely be a last resort.